-My Mom and I are both notorious plant killers, which puzzled the older generations of women in our family, who had decorated their homes in the 1970s when plants and macrame plant hangers and all that jazz was trending hard.
+This post if stuffed with 14 ways to display and decorate with succulents, which is funny because my Mom and I are both notorious plant killers.
+This has puzzled the older generations of women in our family, who had decorated their homes in the 1970s when plants and macrame plant hangers and all that jazz was trending hard.
 Although house plants will always be a mainstay of interior decor, there’s definitely been an intense plant craze that has swept the decorating world once again.
 Mom and I resisted for awhile – in the interest of plants everywhere – but it’s impossible not to get caught up in the frenzy because plants really make a house feel homier.
 Now I’m up to nearly twenty plants, some of which I’ve propagated myself!

 P.S. my planter is vintage McCoy but this one is so similar!

 These Umbra Trigg hanging planters are so modern, plus they’re such a great way to position those light-loving succulents where the lighting situation is ideal.
 In a small house, I really don’t have that many surfaces where the light is suitable, so I’m seriously tempted to pick up a couple wall pockets (although this set of four wall pockets has a more mid-century feel, I think):

 Let a Succulent Chill in a Hanging Planter:

 The glaze on these hanging planters is so rich – of course I love that teal on the right, but I’m also pretty smitten with the softly faceted shape.
 As an added bonus, they’re handmade!
 An un-glazed edge and hemp cord enhance the earthy, boho feel without a stitch of macrame.
 I honestly think that the gorgeous planters are the major secret for the best way to decorate with succulents – there are so many options!